 For many businesses and brands, the goal is to land on the coveted first page.
 Especially since 75% of people never make it past the first page of Google's results, and the first result gets 31.7% of all clicks.
 One component of today's successful ranking strategies is localization.

-In order to provide the best possible search experience for its users, Google continues to push for better local content from businesses.
-Regardless of future algorithm updates from Google, investing in high quality and locally relevant content will help businesses compete in the local pack and rank higher on search engine results pages.
+To provide its users with the best possible search experience, Google continues to push for better local content from businesses.
+Regardless of future algorithm updates from Google, investing in high-quality and locally relevant content will help businesses compete in the local pack and rank higher on search engine results pages.

 Here are a few things your business should start with if you're looking to rank high on SERP:

 Enhanced content such as images, videos, and product lists is another key part of SEO and can also help businesses rank higher on the SERP.
-Search engines are wary of local listings that are not rich with details about a business and favor results that are reliable, accurate, and consistent, and oftentimes this includes listings that include a lot of enhanced content.
+Search engines are wary of local listings that are not rich with details about a business and favor results that are reliable, accurate, and consistent.
+This often includes listings that include a lot of enhanced content.